AloriumTechnology/XLR8NeoPixel/README.md

 This is a drop in replacement for Adafruit_NeoPixel library.
 If you have existing existing code and libraries, you can get the advantages of XLR8 by following the simple instructions found in XLR8NeoPixel.h

+Please note that the XLR8NeoPixel library allows control only on Digital pins 2 - 13.